Early Education and Out-of-School Time Capital Grants

 Overview of Capital Grants

 Capital grants are made available through the Governor's Capital Investment Plan and are appropriated to the Department of Early Education and Care (EEC).
-The Healey-Driscoll Administration's FY24 - FY28 Capital Investment Plan increased these grants by $4 million a year for 4 years.
+The Healey-Driscoll Administration released its updated Capital Investment Plan (CIP) for Fiscal Years 2026–2030, totaling $16.6 billion.
+The Governor has allocated $11.3 million annually as capital investments for child care programs across the state.

 Capital Fund Projects